 In its current form the scenario works at a class-level.
-On future occasions the scenario can be elaborated further to include the students’ families (e.g. with some take-home activities).
+On future occasions the scenario can be elaborated further, to include the whole school as well as the students’ families (e.g. with some take-home activities).

-The scenario was piloted in grade three, four and six of primary school.
+The scenario was piloted in grades three, four and six of primary school.
 The students’ responses and level of engagement show that application was more effective in grade six.

-The drama was a good starting point for the classes to start confronting the inclusion / exclusion topics.
-These classes are invited to become “inclusion investigators” on making their class first, and then their school, more inclusive.
-This TOOLKIT can help them do that.
+The drama was a good starting point for students to start confronting the inclusion / exclusion topics.
+They are now invited to become “inclusion investigators” in order to make their class, and school, more inclusive.
+The TOOLKIT from the Inclusive Schools project can help them do that.